CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Communication/BB_COVESA_uServices.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+SOA in vehicles requires standardized service definitions that are independent of the underlying communication middleware. uServices provides a common, protobuf-based catalogue of vehicle service interfaces, enabling interoperability between different OEMs, suppliers, and middleware stacks without re-defining service contracts per project.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system